 The electric car is becoming prominent China.
 China registered as many as 352,000 new electric vehicles (EV) in 2016 compared to 159,000 cars registered in the US during the same time period and mostly in California.

 Automotive analysts suggest China’s numbers could be inflated due to subsidy cheating: but, even the lower estimates remain higher than the US.
-Navigant Consulting puts China’s 2016 figure at an approximate 250,000, but, it expects new registrations will nearly double this year in 2018.
+Navigant Consulting puts China’s 2016 figure at an approximate 250,000, but, it expects new registrations will nearly double this year in 2018 with the increase of online sales you can get to know more about here.

 China wants 11% of all vehicle sales to be EV by 2020 and would add up to 3 million sales annually.
 It is thought most of the next generation will never own a gasoline powered vehicle.
 If you are looking for electric motorcycles or smalls units of transportation, visit Go2scooter catalog.